23 Best Day Trips From Tulum

 Sian Ka’an Biosphere Reserve

-Nature lovers take note – just twenty minutes’ drive from Tulum is this stunning spot of natural beauty, away from the crowds and tourist sights common along the Maya Riviera.
+Nature lovers take note – just a twenty-minute drive from Tulum is this stunning spot of natural beauty, away from the crowds and tourist sights common along the Maya Riviera.

-Easily one of the best day trips from Tulum, Sian Ka’an Biosphere Reserve is home to thousands of species of flora and fauna, and it’s actually a UNESCO World Heritage Site due to its importance.
+Easily one of the most fun day trips from Tulum, Sian Ka’an Biosphere Reserve is home to thousands of species of flora and fauna, and it’s actually a UNESCO World Heritage Site due to its importance.

-There are many different ecosystems across 1.3-million-acre Sian Ka’an (meaning “Origin of the Sky”), from mangroves and marshes, to tropical forests and even portions of gleaming barrier reef.
+There are many different ecosystems across 1.3-million-acre Sian Ka’an (meaning “Origin of the Sky”), from mangroves and marshes to tropical forests and even portions of gleaming barrier reefs.

 HOW TO GET TO SIAN KA’AN RESERVE FROM TULUM: The best way to get from Tulum to Sian Ka’an Reserve is by car.
 If you don’t have one, you are better off joining a guided tour.
 In fact, having a guide will help you make the most of all the flora and fauna in this magnificent place.